 XFINITY On Campus™

 Drexel University was the second and largest institution to begin a trial of this service last spring.
-And we plan to assist Comcast test new features as they become available later this year and in early 2015.
+We anticipate that Drexel will continue to trial new features as Comcast introduces them later this year and in early 2015.

-All current residents of University Housing residence halls (Calhoun, Caneris, Kelly, Millennium, Myers, North, Race Street, Stiles, Tower and Van Rensselaer) may access the service.
-There are no fees or registration.
+All current residents of University Housing residence halls (Calhoun, Caneris, Kelly, Millennium, Myers, North, Race Street, Stiles, Tower and Van Rensselaer) have to use the service.
+There are no fees or complicated registration involved to use the service.
 Your computer or mobile device must be connected to the Drexel Campus network to user the service.

 - DrexelOne user ID and password